IMPACT Inbound Marketing Agency]

 Before step 1.
 Understand your sales process

 Before you can even begin, you (and your company) need to document your sales process.
-You need to know the natural progression a buyer takes, from initial inquiry to closed deal.
+You need to know the progression a buyer takes, from initial inquiry to closed deal.

 Too often, we see teams where every sales rep has a slightly different process, which gets messy and hectic.
 Even worse, this creates an uneven experience for buyers.

-Without a well-defined process, assignment selling will be more difficult and less effective.
+Without a well-defined process, Assignment Selling will be more difficult and less effective.
 A clear sales process is a prerequisite.

 1. Create the content your buyers need